 Factsheet for measure RO-2023-40/3387 – measures in Romania

-The Emergency Ordinance introduced bonuses for both teaching and auxiliary teaching staff and non-teaching staff in state education.
+The Emergency Ordinance 58/2023 introduced bonuses for both teaching and auxiliary teaching staff, as well as non-teaching staff in public education.
+The funds can be used to cover specific individual teaching needs.
+A training bonus was introduced by the Emergency Ordinance 58/2023, for both teaching, auxiliary teaching staff, as well as non-teaching staff employed in the public education system.
 The funds can be used to cover specific individual teaching needs.

 The teaching career bonus will be granted in a single installment, i.e. in October 2023, and may be used in the school year 2023-2024.
-The teaching career bonus is also granted for the following school/university years, i.e. from school/university years 2023/2024 to school/university year 2026/2027, to support the teaching career of teaching staff in the state pre-university and university education system.
+The teaching career bonus is also granted for the all school/university years between 2023/2024 to 2026/2027, to support the teaching career of teaching staff in the state pre-university and university education system.
 Non-teaching staff will be entitled to a professional career bonus for professional training courses and other necessary expenditure incurred in support of educational activity, to support teaching activity in both the university and pre-university education systems.

 The necessary funds for the teaching and professional career bonus is provided from non-reimbursable external funds through the Education and Employment Program, programming period 2021-2027, within the limit of existing funds available for this purpose.

-More than 326,000 employees from the education sector will receive the career bonus.
+At the time of the launch of the measure, more than 326,000 employees from the education sector were expected to receive the career bonus.

 Particular professions